Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On October 6, 1926, Babe Ruth became the first player to hit three home runs in a single World Series game, powering the New York Yankees to a 10-5 victory over the St. Louis Cardinals in Game 4 at Sportsman's Park.
 The performance evened the Series at two games apiece and remains one of Ruth's most dominant postseason displays.

 His first home run came in the opening inning off Cardinals starter Flint Rhem, a 395-foot shot that cleared the right-field bleacher roof.
-The second, also off Rhem, traveled an estimated 515 feet over the roof in right-center field and reportedly broke a window on the far side of Grand Avenue.
+The second traveled over the roof in right-center field, a blast contemporary accounts estimated at well over 500 feet.
 The third, off reliever Hi Bell, sailed deep into the center-field bleachers, well beyond the 430-foot marker.
-Sportswriters estimated the distance at 530 feet, calling it the longest home run in World Series history.
+Grover Cleveland Alexander, watching from the Cardinals dugout, later called it one of the longest home runs he had ever seen.

 Ruth had hit 47 home runs during the regular season and carried his power into October without interruption.
 The Cardinals had no answer for him in Game 4.
 He walked twice in addition to his three home runs, reaching base in every plate appearance.